errbufferoverfl/pearl-memory/README.md

   <h3 align="center">Pearl Memory</h3>

   <p align="center">
     A Python script for creating German Anki cards.
-The script loads a CSV file of words to search, gets a translation using Azure Cognitive Services translate and text to speech to generate the primary content, to help enforce the learning process uses images sourced from Bing Image API.
+The script loads a CSV file of words to search, gets a translation using Azure Cognitive Services translate and text to speech to generate the primary content.
+Pearl Memory also supports Google for translation services not for text to speech.
     <br />
     <a href="https://github.com/errbufferoverfl/pearl-memory/blob/main/README.md"><strong>Explore the docs »</strong></a>
     <br />